Thinking of visiting Kyushu? Good idea!

-Here’s a whistlestop tour of a few highlights of Kyushu, including recommendations for each day, with photos.
+Here's a few itinerary ideas for 5 days in Kyushu.
+A whistlestop tour of a few highlights of Kyushu, including recommendations for sights, restaurants and hotels for each day, with photos.

 Fly: 08:00 Osaka Itami to Fukuoka (5am start)